afshinamighi/Courses/misc/uml_uc.md

 **Note**: It is important to recognise the direction of the arrows in "include" and "extend".
 This is how one can read the model: Submitting assignment includes attaching files, i.e. it is mandatory.
 Adding note to the assignment is extending the submitting assignments, i.e. notes are added only in case the student wants it.

 **Activity** Read the provided scenarios again.
-Do you recognise smaller use cases (functionalities) included in already modeled use cases?
+Do you recognise features that can extend already existing functionalities?
+If they are not within the current specification, propose your ideas.
 Update your model.